 Sunlight beamed through the window, flashing and rippling along the bottom of the sink.
-Fleur placed her hands upon the water, then let them sink into the warmth.
+Fleur placed her hands upon the water and let them sink into the warmth.

 ‘When is Harry arriving, Fleur?’
 Gabby bounced down the stairs clutching an armful of chocolate-stained mugs.

-Maman and Papa exchanged a long look, then glanced at the copy of the Daily Prophet upon the kitchen table.
+Maman and Papa exchanged a long look, glancing at the copy of the Daily Prophet upon the kitchen table.

 Fleur let a little heat creep from her palms and the water in the sink steamed and hissed.
 ‘Soon.’

 And we will be having a talk about Katie Bell.
-Fleur watched her eyes darken in the window and the water bubbled and frothed.
+Fleur watched her eyes darken in the window as the water bubbled and frothed.
 Again.

 ‘In ten minutes,’ Maman said.
 ‘It will be nice to talk with him a little more, it’s hard to really get to know someone in such a short period of time.’